Peter-SB/Go-Chat-App/README.md

 ### Composition-Based Design:

-Instead of classes, we can use **structs** to group data fields and even attach methods to structs achieving something similar.
+Instead of classes, we can use **structs** to group data fields and even attach methods to structs achieving something similar to classes.
 That is, instead of a hierarchical inheritance, the focus is on smaller components that are pieced together and built up.
 This approach allows more flexibility and reusability.

 ```go
 // User represents a user in the db.